Medical content reviewed by Dr. Shatha Atiya | Updated on December 16, 2022

 Let’s take a closer look at how medical marijuana may help people with epilepsy.

 Medical marijuana can be a potent remedy for many chronic and debilitating illnesses.
 Including anxiety, cancer, chronic pain, depression, PTSD, as well as epilepsy.
 We’ve all witnessed the rise of marijuana as an alternative form of treatment.
 More and more patients suffering from serious health issues are turning to cannabis treatment.
 Medical marijuana is not only effective for short-term relief.
 It can also be helpful in the journey toward complete recovery.

 What is the connection between medical marijuana and epilepsy?

-Medical marijuana has shown immense potential when treating epilepsy and its related symptoms.
-In particular for kids suffering from seizures.
+Medical marijuana has shown immense potential when treating epilepsy and its related symptoms, with an estimated 1.2% or 3.44 million Americans having epilepsy.
+This treatment option has been especially beneficial for children who experience seizures.

 In June 2018, the US Food and Drug Administration approved the use of Epidiolex.
 A CBD oil oral solution for the treatment of seizures associated with two rare forms of epilepsy: